Caldwell Academy: Grammar

 In a classical school, the instructional goal for grammar school students is mastery of the fundamental facts and rules of each subject.
 The students are to accumulate a broad core knowledge.
 The methodology involves memorization, repetition, and chants combined with the study of Latin introduced in 3rd grade.

 Dialectic

 Dialectic School (grades 6–8) is where students continue to add to the core knowledge from their Grammar years, and begin work on mastering the skills (studying, organization, test-taking, public speaking) needed to be successful during the Rhetoric (high school) years.

 Rhetoric

 Rhetoric school (grades 9–12) students learn how to express what they know and what they are learning through the use of debate, apologetics, public speaking, essay writing, and drama.

-Graduates of Caldwell Academy have gone on to attend such institutions as Appalachian State University, Clemson University, Wake Forest University, The University of North Carolina at Wilmington, The University of North Carolina at Chapel Hill, The University of North Carolina at Greensboro, Belmont University, The University of Texas at Austin, Hillsdale College, Meredith College, North Carolina State University, Wheaton University, Davidson College, and Virginia Tech, studying in fields ranging from Business, Social Work and Law to Philosophy to the Physical Sciences, Christian Leadership and Biblical languages.

 Athletics

 The Caldwell Academy Eagles compete in the North Carolina Independent Schools Athletic Association, Triad Athletic Conference, and Triad Middle School Athletic Conference.